camunda/camunda-docs/docs/components/operate/userguide/resolve-incidents-update-variables.md

 To resolve this incident, we must edit the `orderValue` variable so it’s an integer.
 To do so, take the following steps:

-1. Click on the edit icon next to the variable you’d like to edit.
+1. Click the edit icon next to the variable you’d like to edit.

 ![operate-incident-edit-variable](../../../images/operate/operate-view-instance-edit-icon.png)